-A data management policy can help organizations to achieve their business goals by providing clear guidelines for data usage, sharing, and retention.
-It also provide a framework for ensuring compliance with laws and regulations.
+A data management policy can help organizations to achieve their business goals by providing clear instructions for data usage, sharing, and retention.
+It also provides a framework for ensuring compliance with laws and regulations.

 A Data Management Policy (DMP) is a document that helps an organization to manage the use of data across its business.
 It also establishes how the data will be managed and shared with third parties.

 A DMP typically includes sections on what data is collected, how it is stored, risk management, and secured, who has access to it, where it resides in the organization’s IT infrastructure, what measures are in place for its transfer outside of the company’s premises, and when it should be deleted or made anonymous.

 A data management policy can be created for any type of organization – whether you are a start-up or an established business with thousands of employees.

-Data management policy is a critical part of any data management initiative and plays an important role in the organization by providing guidelines for managing data across the enterprise.
+Data management policy is a critical part of any data management initiative and plays an important role in the organization by managing data across the enterprise.
 This process also helps in reducing risks related to data breaches and ensures that your company can comply with GDPR laws.

-A good data management policy should have clear guidelines on how to store, automate, protect and share personal information of employees as well as customers and is included in the top data management best practices.
+A good data management policy should have clear instructions on how to store, automate, protect and share personal information of employees as well as customers and is included in the top data management best practices.

 What Should be Included in a Data Management Policy?

 A data management policy should contain the governance framework for an organization’s data.
 It includes the roles and responsibilities of those who manage data, as well as the processes and plans for managing data.
 The policy also defines the types of data that will be managed and how that data will be used.

 Data management policies are a valuable tool for organizations to use to protect their data.
-They provide guidelines and rules that an organization has to follow in order to maintain the security of its data.
+They provide rules that an organization has to follow in order to maintain the security of its data.

 An effective data management policy should include the following: